Lynch08/Fundementals_Of_Data_Analysis/README.md

 2019POINTS_20211104103000_edited.csv - Manually edited to remove spurious data from df
 ForExFix_comp.csv - Manually edited to remove spurious data from df
+central_applications_office.png - Not required for functionality, visualisation only.
+points_hists.PNG - Not required for functionality, visualisation only.

 ### Running the Jupyter Notebook
  - On the command line navigate to the folder location where the repository has been downloaded and saved to using the cd command to change directory.